mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

 ### Functions

 Functions handle user events and webhooks.
-The JWT app relies on one main functions:
+The JWT app relies on one main function:

-- `/send` that services the command and modal.
+- `send` that services the command and modal.
 This function is wrapped with `withJWT` that requires JWT, which calls `checkJWT` to verify the provided token.

 ### Assets